26 January, 2026

 In visual art, the ecstatic is misidentified as "expressionism,” but the truly ecstatic art is always about the obliteration of the self not its expression.

-When painting, Jackson Pollock was not himself; he was channeling a numinous force.
+When painting, Jackson Pollock was not himself; he was channeling something biger.

 Van Gogh's Starry Night is a samadhic vision.